nyavramov/fast_scene_detection/README.md

 Also, fade transitions, where two or more frames slowly blend into one another, could give this algorithm a very hard time.
 Transition effects are problematic because the Hamming distance of perceptual hashes of blended frames will be low, and therefore may not register as a scene change.

-### How do I use it?
+### How do I install it?
-First, make a virtualenv and install the dependencies by running the following 3 commands:
+Make a virtualenv and install the dependencies by running the following 3 commands:

 `virtualenv venv`